 Taking advantage of this great showcase we present the teaser of "The future is a blank canvas", our first virtual fashion show with the final collections made by the students of the Bachelor's Degree in Fashion Design.
 The preview shows the 12 best projects of the 2020 class, which in the face of the pandemic's challenges has been forced to reinvent themselves and reimagine the future.

-The projects shown in the teaser, available from today within the 080 OFF program, have been selected by rating and are ordered alphabetically according to the students' surnames.
-Next month we will release the complete video of the fashion show with all the collections in a great online event open to the public.
+The projects shown in the teaser, released within the 080 OFF program, have been selected by rating and are ordered alphabetically according to the students' surnames.
+In the coming months we will launch the complete video of the fashion show with all the collections in a great online event open to the public.

 We have talked with Estel Vilaseca, head of the Fashion area, to get her impressions about the students' work and discover how they have lived this experience: